Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

  > $ mpif90 -mcmodel=medium -fast @mrg37-023A.f03 -I/opt/fftw3/include -L/opt/fftw3/lib -lfftw3

-Execution by mpiexec (may need some hundreds of processors)
+Execution by mpiexec (may need a hundred of processors)

  > $ mpiexec -n number_of_cpu a.out &